Filippo-Dembech/Freeuron/readme.md

 - Checking or deleting a thought in the Dashboard resets the pointer to the beginning of the list.
 - Creating too many thoughts in a single day can break the interface (re-rendering glitch).
 Possible fix: add pagination.
+- Letting the user customize the thought categories by giving them access to a .json file is quite a concern regarding data integrity, I know.
+I thought the standard categories were quite enough, so I didn't create a new feature just for some hypothetical users.
+If you want me to implement a category management form, please text me.

 ## Contributing